 Sunspot activity over the last four hundred years has shown that the amplitude of the sunspot cycle varies from one cycle to the next.
 The average cycle has a peak sunspot number of about 150.
 At times, as in the period known as the Maunder Minimum between 1645 and 1715, solar activity can become so weak that it seems to disappear for several decades at a time.

-The Magnetic Butterfly Diagram illustrates how the distribution of magnetic flux changes over time.
+Butterfly Diagrams illustrate how the distribution of sunspots and magnetic flux are distributed on the Sun and how they change over time.
 Sunspots appear in bands on either side of the equator.
 Cycles typically overlap by 2-3 years.
-At the beginning of each cycle, the active regions emerge at latitudes of about 30 degrees.
+At the beginning of each cycle, the active regions emerge at latitudes of about 30 degrees [Sin(Latitude)=0.50].
 As the cycle progresses, the active regions emerge closer and closer to the equator, an effect known as Sporer’s Law.
-Cancellation of polarity across the equator leaves behind an excess of following polarity that is transported to the poles.
+Cancellation of magnetic polarity at each latitude and across the equator leaves behind an excess of following polarity that is transported to the poles.
 The north and south poles have opposite polarities that reverse from cycle to cycle.
 The timing of this polar field reversal is near the time of the solar cycle maximum.

 Obtaining a good understanding of the solar cycle and its variability is the oldest and most significant problem in solar physics.
 H.W.
 Babcock (1961) proposed the first complete (phenomenological rather than numerical) Dynamo Model to explain the magnetic properties that were observed on the Sun.
 This model progresses in four stages:

 Solar Minimum.
 An axisymmetric dipole (poloidal) field exists.
 Field lines emerge at high latitudes and thread through the convection zone to the opposite hemisphere.